Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Summary

 The amplitude for same-sign \WW production includes terms that account for strong interactions between partons with \PW boson radiation.
 A small fraction of these QCD-mediated events falls within the acceptance of the search.
 The measured cross section for EW same-sign \WW scattering, extracted with the QCD-mediated amplitudes fixed to the standard model (SM) expectations, is $1.44^{+0.63}_{-0.56}$ times the SM prediction.
 The observed (expected) significance of the EW signal is 2.7 (1.9) standard deviations.
 A measurement of the combined EW and residual QCD-mediated contributions yields an observed (expected) significance of 2.9 (2.0) standard deviations.

-Also presented are the first limits in vector boson scattering on dimension-6 EFT operator contributions, including both one operator and two operators active at the same time.
-This is the first study of the combined effects of EFT operators with different dimensions, showing that focusing on one dimensionality can lead to an overestimate of the sensitivity to the corresponding EFT operator class, and that the contributions of terms combining operators with different dimensions should not be neglected.
+Also presented are the limits on dimension-6 EFT operator contributions, including both one operator and two operators active at the same time, extracted with a reconstruction-level strategy for the first time in vector boson scattering.
+This is the first study of the combined effects of EFT operators with different dimensions, showing that focusing on one dimensionality can lead to an overestimate of the sensitivity to the corresponding EFT operator class, and that the contributions of terms combining operators with different dimensions should not be neglected, in accordance with the latest recommendations from the EFT theory community.